 Fast Company recommends preparing an answer to this question well in advance.
 “An impressive and conﬁdent response shows that the candidate has prepared for the question, has done serious self-reﬂection, and can admit responsibility and accept constructive criticism.
 Sincerely give an honest answer (but not a long one), be conﬁdent in the fact that this weakness does not make you any less of a great candidate, and show that you are working on this weakness and tell the recruiter how.”

-3. Tell me about a situation where you did not get along with a superior.
+3. Tell me about a time when you didn’t get along with a superior.

 Responding that you haven’t encountered this situation, can send out a signal that you aren’t seasoned enough or haven’t been in situations that require you to develop a tough skin or deal with confrontation.
 Focus on a time when you have had a differing opinion with a superior, and explain how you presented your reasons and openly listened to other opinions as well.

 4. Describe a situation where you were part of a failed project.

 Own up to your mistakes– the recruiter is not looking for perfection.
 Answering this question sheds light on your level of responsibility, your decision-making process, and your ability to recover from a mistake.
 Illustrate what you learned from the experience and that you can take responsibility for your mistakes– show that you’d like to think that you have learned something valuable from every mistake you have made.
 And above all, have a brief story ready with a speciﬁc illustration.
 Conclude your story on a positive note, with a concrete statement about what you learned and how it beneﬁted the company.